Peace to the Gods and Goddesses of the foundation;

-Secondly, the word Eden in its Hebrew translation means delight, luxury, pleasure and voluptuousness and in its feminine is the word Ednah, which actually means sexual pleasure.
+Secondly, the word Eden in its Hebrew translation means delight, luxury, pleasure, and voluptuousness and in its feminine is the word Edinah, which actually means sexual pleasure.
 Basically, Eden is and was a sexual paradise.

-If we return again now to the neshamah we find it is more than an animal sensuality, it is in actual fact the libido that is the root of our sensuality.
-Adam, or humanity, dwelt in Eden, or a sexual paradise where they were able to live the full expression of their libido or neshamah.
+If we return again now to the nephesh we find it is more than an animal sensuality, it is in actual fact the libido that is the root of our sensuality.
+Adam, or humanity, dwelt in Eden, or a sexual paradise where they were able to live the full expression of their libido or nephesh.

-So, based on the story Moses gave to the Hebrew people, God breathed into humanity libido so that they could dwell in Eden, a sensual paradise.
+So, based on the story Moses gave to the Hebrew people, God breathed into humanity divine inspiration making them libidinal so that they could dwell in Eden, a sensual paradise.
 And if you have read The Black Heaven you would know that heaven itself is also a sensual paradise filled with light exhibitionism and sexual acts.